 Ojak-kio stands as a representative example of Rhee Seundja’s body of work, characterized by the combination of Western abstract art with legacies of Korean eastern spirituality on a single canvas.

 Numerous figures, circles, triangles, rectangles and the Chinese character for the number ten (十), thin and long, bisecting the frame direct the eye to follow in an arc until, suddenly, in the middle of the canvas it rests on the form of a crescent moon.
 This is Ojak-kio by Rhee Seundja, a major figure in Korean abstract art.
-According to legend, “Ojak-kio” was the name of a bridge formed by ravens and crows across the milky way created in order to help reunite two literally star-crossed lovers, a cowherd and a weaver-girl.
+According to the Korean folk literature, “Ojak-kio” is the name of a bridge formed by ravens and crows across the milky way created in order to help reunite two literally star-crossed lovers, Gyeonu (Cowherd) and Jiknyeo (Weaver Girl).
 With this in mind, the nightscape of the painting takes on a kind of edge.
 What incident, what personal heartache, might the artist have been weaving into the construction of this particular bridge?
 Poet Cho Byung-hwa was once moved by this piece to write the following lines of verse: “This is the bridge of the East / laid between only the hearts that love.”

 Rhee Seundja (1918-2009) was born in Gwangyang, Jeollanam-do (Southern province of Korea) in 1918.
 After graduating from Jinju Girl’s High School in 1935, she went to continue her studies abroad in Japan.
 Having chosen Home Economics as her official major rather than art, Rhee’s time in Japan still afforded her numerous opportunities to attend a wide array of exhibitions showcasing Western style painting and other modern art.
 This was a significant influence on her subsequent transformation into an artist herself.
 Upon her return to Korea, Rhee married a doctor from a respected family, had three sons, and commenced living a life as an affluent housewife.
 This seemingly golden era, however, was not to last long.
 Just as marital conflict threatened the even keel of their happy family, the Korean War broke out.
 It was at this point that Rhee had her maternal rights to her three sons taken by her husband and in-laws.
 She found herself fleeing alone to Busan in search of refuge with nothing but a heavy heart.
 As she spent her days mired in a darkness with no signs of lifting, an acquaintance helped Rhee by facilitating an opportunity to move to Paris.
 Speaking not a single word of French, and with no plan at all for how to support herself, Rhee took the chance to move on from her reality of daily despair and left for France.